 (2) Notes in [ ] added by the author of the article for clarity.

-(3) How can Jesus offer this forgiveness past, present, and future prior to the cross?
-Realize, God the Father exists outside of time and since Jesus is never disobedient the plan of salvation through His death, burial, and resurrection is as good as done.
+(3) How can Jesus offer this forgiveness past, present, and future before the cross?
+Realize, God the Father exists outside of time, and since Jesus is never disobedient, the plan of salvation through His death, burial, and resurrection are as good as done.
 Consequently, Jesus can offer the benefits of the cross early as a sign that He is the promised Messiah that has come to fulfill the promises.
 In addition, He is the Great High Priest (1) of the New Covenant after the order of Melchezidek.